joelbman/ffxiveco/README.md

 A tool to calculate and compare prices for Final Fantasy XIV items and calculate crafting profits.
 Uses [Universalis API](https://universalis.app) to check item prices and [XIVApi](https://xivapi.com) to retrieve item/recipe data & icons.

 Found a bug or have any suggestions?
-Contact me on Discord: so0le#5155
+Contact me on Discord @so0le

 ## Features

 - Crafting cost/profit calculator
-- Tomestone mats value comparsion

-## TODO

-- Yellow/Purple scrip items value comparsion
-- Mobile friendly
+- Currency spending advice

 ## Tech stack